 The key to controlling these pests is to keep extra clean!
 We cannot stress this enough!!
 We have had homes where the humidity is so high, and the food sources so plentiful, that even after numerous treatments we’ve seen only small results.
 If you don’t want to clean your house VERY THOROUGHLY, then you’ll need to hire someone who will.
 We can get rid of German Roach infestations only when a home-owner does their part in keeping everything tidy.

-- Without food or water, the adults die in less than 2 weeks.
+- Without food or water, the adults die in less than 2 weeks, and even sooner during winter months

 - As mentioned a bit earlier, stressed cockroaches tend to wander or forage for resources aggressively, even during abnormal periods, such as the daytime.